Hemil195/Hemil195/SETUP_GUIDE.md

 ## Security Considerations

-1. **Token Security**: Never expose your GitHub token in code or logs
-2. **Minimal Permissions**: Use tokens with only necessary scopes
-3. **Secret Management**: Use GitHub Secrets, never commit tokens to repository
+1. **Secret Management**: Use GitHub Secrets, never commit sensitive data to repository

 ---

-**Note**: This system respects the terms of service of all platforms (GitHub, LeetCode, HackerRank) and includes appropriate rate limiting and error handling.
+**Note**: This system respects the terms of service of all platforms (LeetCode, HackerRank) and includes appropriate rate limiting and error handling.